Choosing books to review banner

 My calls for submissions

-I’ve also begun to use a star rating system.
+I also use a star rating system.
 Since I already submit a star rating on Amazon, Goodreads, LibraryThing, and BookBub, it only seemed right to include that rating on my blog as well.
 I only review books that I can rate three stars or higher.
 If I start a book and don’t like it, I will email the author and let them know that I could not finish.
 And I never request a hard copy of a book unless I’m absolutely sure that I’m going to like it.

 I also stay away from long books.
 If a book is over 400 pages, I’ll usually say no. Agreeing to read a book is already going to take hours of my time.
 Even a picture book, which only takes a few minutes to read, can still take hours to review, come up with interview questions, format, create a photo banner and Pinterest pins, schedule, and promote.
 So, I have to have a limit on the time it takes to read.
 You can read more about my thoughts on long books here: Why I Avoid Reading Long Books.